michfield/devbox-choco/README.md

 installed in `C:\Tools\Choco` and later we will install all the Linux- like applications in sub-folders under `C:\Tools`.

-To force that installation directory, you must set a environment variable `ChocolateyInstall`, so this is our complete copy-paste installation sequence:
+To force that installation directory, we must set an environment variable `ChocolateyInstall`, so this is our complete copy-paste installation sequence: